Skip to content

 days you actually work

-Half of every validated impression.
+A flat rate for every validated impression.
 Real money, not points.

 stads pays you